Third Wheel: How Third Parties Can Become Relevant

 This is one of the best examples of how established status, political reputation, and name recognition can propel someone to a successful third-party candidate.

+Then there was Robert F. Kennedy Jr in 2024.
 Kennedy ran as an independent candidate, although he initially tried to oppose Joe Biden for the Democratic nomination.
 With obvious name recognition as a member of the Kennedy family, he was able to initially run a viable independent campaign.

 However, this really was because people were increasingly apathetic to a Joe Biden-Donald Trump rematch, especially as the problems with Joe Biden’s age became a factor.
 But after Biden dropped out and Kamala Harris became the Democratic nominee, Kennedy’s campaign fell off a cliff, and he dropped out.

+This spoiler concept directly connects to the 1912 election and Ross Perot’s candidacy.
 Again, in 1912, Woodrow Wilson won only about 42 percent of the vote, and Theodore Roosevelt won about 27 percent.
-William Howard Taft, however, also won a decent percentage, about 23 percent.
+However, William Howard Taft also won a decent percentage, about 23 percent.

-If the Republican Party had not been split and either Roosevelt or Taft had competed against Woodrow Wilson alone, there is a good chance they would have won.
+If the Republican Party had not been split and either Roosevelt or Taft had competed against Woodrow Wilson alone, there is a good chance the Republicans would have won.
+But since Roosevelt and Taft split the Republican vote, Wilson won most of the states in the Electoral College and the presidency.

 Regardless, this is the fear of both Democrats and Republicans when it comes to a third party, and they both work very hard to try to prevent it.